In an unpredictable digital environment, is it possible to protect your children from online harm?

 3) Report Cyber-Bullying and Harassment

-A recent study found that 65% of 8-14 year olds “have been involved in a cyber-bullying incident” in one form or another.
+A recent study found that 65% of 8-to-14-year-olds “have been involved in a cyber-bullying incident” in one form or another.

 When coupled with the Web’s growing presence in kids’ lives, this statistic underlines the need for parents to place extra emphasis on reporting such behavior to an adult as soon as possible.